fassi842002/ah-user-categories-api/README.md

 # AH User Categories API

-A RESTful API for managing ah category managers and their assigned categories, built with Nest.js, Prisma, and PostgreSQL.
+A RESTful API for managing category managers and their assigned categories, built with Nest.js, Prisma, and PostgreSQL.

 ## Features